Best Private Student Loans for Bad Credit

 Funding U

 Funding U is an online lender that focuses exclusively on undergraduate students with no cosigner.
 Rather than looking at your credit score or income, Funding U looks at non-traditional metrics such as your school, major, GPA and estimated future earnings to assess your creditworthiness.
-Funding U’s student loan is best if you are a high-achieving undergraduate student with limited credit history and no access to a creditworthy cosigner.
+Therefore, Funding U’s student loan is best if you are a high-achieving undergraduate student with limited credit history and no creditworthy cosigner

 For Undergraduate & Graduate Private Student Loans